oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 Note: If snapName is not passed, status of all the snaps are listed

-#### VDSM verbs for starting a snapshot
+#### VDSM verbs for activating a snapshot

-*   <big>glusterVolumeSnapshotStart</big> - starts the given snapshot
+*   <big>glusterVolumeSnapshotActivate</big> - activates the given snapshot
     -   Input
         -   volumeName
         -   [snapName]
     -   Output
         -   Success/Failure

-Note: If snapName not passed, all the snapshots of the volume are started
+Note: If snapName not passed, all the snapshots of the volume are activated

 #### VDSM verbs for stopping the snapshots